zergar/pechakuchatool/README.md

 This is the second renderer, requiring [poppler-utils](https://poppler.freedesktop.org/) to be installed and accessible on the system (e.g. by adding it to the path).
 Advantages are correct rendering and quick page changes, while requiring a long waiting period during the initial loading phase of up to 30 seconds.

+## Building the program

+For building the program, type `./gradlew run` on UNIX-based systems or `gradlew.bat run` if using Windows.
+For building the jar type `./gradlew fatJar` on UNIX-based systems or `gradlew.bat fatJar` if using Windows.

 ## Feedback / Improvements

-If you have any issues feel free to write an issue or set a pull request.
+Feel free to write an issue or set a pull request if you encounter any problems.

 Gereon Dusella for ISE @ TU Berlin